On a degenerate second order traffic model: existence of discrete evolutions, deterministic many-particle limit and first order approximation: Introduction

 \section{Introduction}

 The study of mathematical models for traffic flows has considerably spread in the recent decades due to the twofold need of preventing vehicular congestion on road networks and, at the same time, managing the increasing demand for mobility.
 Moreover, these models contain several challenging and interesting mathematical issues to tackle.
 For a general introduction to the literature on this topic we refer to the books \cite{GaravelloPiccoliBook,HabermannBook,RosiniBook} and to the survey papers \cite{Helbing,PiccoliTosin}.
+We now present a non exhaustive overview of those articles related to the features more closely linked to this work.